mozilla/pdf.js/README.md

 + The official extension for Chrome can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/pdf-viewer/oemmndcbldboiebfnladdacbdfmadadm).
 *This extension is maintained by [@Rob--W](https://github.com/Rob--W).*
-+ Build Your Own - Get the code as explained below and issue `gulp chromium`.
++ Build Your Own - Get the code as explained below and issue `npx gulp chromium`.
 Then open Chrome, go to `Tools > Extension` and load the (unpackaged) extension from the directory `build/chromium`.